The surprising city wildlife across the USA

 Alligators in New Orleans, Louisiana

-Thanks to the delicious food, Mardi Gras and legendary jazz clubs there are already plenty of reasons to pay a visit to The Big Easy.
+Thanks to the delicious food, Mardi Gras and legendary jazz clubs there are already plenty of reasons to pay a visit to the Big Easy.
 But if you need extra motivation the city’s wildlife is yet another draw.
 A boat tour around the swamp and bayous will uncover alligators as well as egrets, snakes and raccoons.

 Elrik Gumeny/Shutterstock